gitperr/ansible-kubernetes/README.md

 3- Install python, and sudo on the pi `apt install python3 sudo -y`
 > You can get rid of steps 1-3 if you have already flashed a debian with a specific ssh key, sudo and python installed

-4- Create ~/.ssh/config file and add your pis there with their IPs, and alias them if you wish to
+4- Clone this repo.
+On your ansible controller, create ~/.ssh/config file and add your pis there with their IPs, and alias them if you wish to
 5- Add your pi to the `inventories/hosts.ini` file
 6- You should be ready to run the ansibles now